dgblack/dgblack.github.io/adventure.md

 ## Adventure

 Beyond engineering, physics, classes, and work, I find time to pursue my hobbies and passions almost every weekend throughout the year.
-I am an avid skier, climber, trail runner, and canyoneer.
+I am an avid skier, paragliding pilot, climber, trail runner, and canyoneer.
 Below are some photos from the past few years, mostly around Vancouver.
-They are organized as climbing first, then canyoning, then skiing, and finally running.
+They are organized as climbing first, then paragliding, then canyoning, then skiing, and finally running.

 ### Rock Climbing and Mountaineering
 ![Climbing](/images/adventure/climb1.jpg)